Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 When doing an overhead tricep extension with a cable machine, then you must add single-arm exercise to correct potential imbalances.

-The single arm overhead tricep extension helps to target each side of the triceps separately.
-This will balance the strength of each arm and will give you an asymmetrical look.
+The single arm overhead tricep extension helps target each side of the triceps separately.
+This balances the strength of each arm and gives you an asymmetrical look.

 How To Do